-Baltimore Vascular Care is an office-based full -service interventional radiology practice.
+Baltimore Vascular Care is an office-based, full service interventional radiology practice.
 Our physicians are Board Certified in Diagnostic Radiology and subspecialty certified in Vascular and Interventional radiology.
 We specialize in all aspects of vascular and venous disease and are able to perform a variety of diagnostic and minimally invasive procedures designed to identify and treat vascular problems such as varicose veins, spider veins and others.

-A native of Long Island, NY, Dr. Suchin graduated from Franklin and Marshall College in Lancaster, PA and Harvard Medical School in Boston, MA.
-Dr. Suchin completed a four-year residency program in diagnostic radiology at Massachusetts General Hospital in Boston and a fellowship in vascular and interventional radiology at the University of Southern California.
+Dr. Suchin is a native of Long Island, New York and graduated from Franklin and Marshall College in Lancaster, Pennsylvania and Harvard Medical School in Boston, Massachusetts.
+Dr. Suchin finished his four-year residency program in Diagnostic Radiology at Massachusetts General Hospital in Boston.
+He also completed a fellowship in Vascular & Interventional Radiology at University of Southern California.

 American Access Care of Towson is proudly accredited by The Joint Commision.

 American College of Surgeons and The American Board of Radiology

 Affiliations and Associations

 American Board of Cosmetic Surgery and International Society of Cosmetic Laser Surgeons